sun-labs/rpi-wifi-setup/Readme.txt

-THIS REPO IS BASED ON https://github.com/jasbur/RaspiWiFi

-All cred to @jasbur with RaspiWiFi
+THIS REPO IS BASED ON https://github.com/jasbur/RaspiWiFi All cred to @jasbur with RaspiWiFi

-RaspiWiFi is a program to headlessly configure a Raspberry Pi's WiFi connection using using any other WiFi-enabled device (much like the way a Chromecast or similar device can be configured).

-It can also be used as a method to connect wirelessly point-to-point with your Pi when a network is not available or you do not want to connect to one.
 Just leave it in Configuration Mode, connect to the "SL screen [xxxx] Setup" access point.
 The Pi will be addressable at 10.0.0.1 using all the normal methods you might use while connected through a network.

-RaspiWiFi has been
+SL screen has been
-tested with the Raspberry Pi 4.
+tested with the Raspberry Pi 4 with Buster.

- SCRIPT-BASED INSTALLATION INSTRUCTIONS:
+### SCRIPT-BASED INSTALLATION INSTRUCTIONS:

-== Navigate to the directory where you downloaded or cloned RaspiWiFi
+== Navigate to the directory where you downloaded or cloned SL screen

 == Run: